skiadas/WebAppsCourse/notes/object_properties.md

 This was not a bad implementation, but it had some "flaws".
 It allows people to change it.
 We will try to "lock it down".
 This is not always a good idea, so think carefully before trying to do this.

+**Practice:** Think of the above implementation.
+You are a nefarious hacker who can run some code after that implementation is completed.
+You cannot change the value of the `Stack` variable itself, but you will be able to access the value of the `Stack` variable.
+Think of all the ways you could use to affect the behavior of the stack.
+Some different kinds of attacks to consider:

+- Reading or changing parts of a specific stack object that you are not supposed to access.
+- Altering the behavior of existing stack objects.
+- Altering the behavior of future stack objects.

 Here are the "flaws":

 1. The `_proto` property is visible: If someone enumerates the keys in `Stack`, it will see it.
 We will want to make it not enumerable, so that it can be accessed only if someone wants to find it.